raivivek/2015_internship-notes/29-May.md

 or insight into the cause of such effects were described, I felt a bit unsatisfied towards the end.

+\* These three different peaks corresponding to gel filtration graph, when run on SDS-PAGE, showed band of same molecular weight.
+This indicates that some fraction of our protein had oligomerized during the process purification process and thus was obtained as two peaks during purification.
+Later, however, due to denaturing conditions of electrophoresis, these oligomers were denatured into monomers and came off as band of same molecular size on gel.

+But why is this happening?
+Will have to give it a bit of thought.

 Lab & Theory
 ------------